 So how do you get through it?
 Anxiety, stress and difficulty concentrating are all normal reactions during this time.

 Mindfulness can help all by supporting our physical and emotional wellbeing — and equip us to get through this challenging time.
 So what does mindfulness mean?
-Essentially, it’s an awarness of what is happening in you and around you.
+Essentially, it’s an awareness of what is happening in you and around you.
 With that awareness, you can seek a balance that supports your physical and emotional wellbeing.
-Here are a few simple tips to stay in the moment and get through this challening time.
+Here are a few simple tips to stay in the moment and get through this challenging time.

 1. Cultivate awareness of the present moment.